kian33/kian33/README.md

 ## Areas of Work

 * AI-assisted scientific research and evidence synthesis
-* Research-agent and multi-agent AI systems
+* Research Agent and Multi-Agent AI Systems
-* Biomedical and life-science applications
+* Biomedical and Life-Science Applications
-* Advanced materials and instrumentation
+* Advanced Materials and Instrumentation
-* Industrial technology development and scale-up
+* Industrial Technology Development and Scale-Up
-* Technology intelligence and research-driven innovation
+* Technology Intelligence and Research-Driven Innovation

 ## Affiliation